judeclark19/v-cell/README.md

 - [ ] Different color hover for valid vs invalid move
 - [ ] Flip animation
 - [ ] Better dragging animation

+## Advanced

+- [ ] Suggest next move
+- [ ] Extra difficulty: foundations can be played from or not for difficulty
+- [ ] Extra difficulty: foundations not used
+- [ ] Lower difficulty: no cards face down